romanpauk/dingo/README.md

 Container container;
 container.RegisterBinding< Storage< Shared, std::shared_ptr< A > > >();
 container.RegisterBinding< Storage< Shared, std::unique_ptr< B > > >();
-container.RegisterBinding< Storage, Unique, C > >();
+container.RegisterBinding< Storage< Unique, C > >();

 // Resolving the type C through container will instantiate A, B, and C. auto c = container.Resolve< C >();
 ```

 ### Goals
-The following goals are roughly based on what is either important, or interesting, in my work.
+The following goals are roughly based on what seemed either important or interesting in my job.
 It is perfectly possible someone else will find something else more important, or more interesting.

 #### Non-intrusive
 Constructor signature of registered types is detected automatically.